MetacoSA/NBitcoin/README.md

  If your crypto currency is similar enough to Bitcoin, please, check out how we integrated [litecoin to NBitcoin](https://github.com/MetacoSA/NBitcoin.Litecoin).

-# For using NBitcoin in Unity 3.5
+# How to use in Unity 3.5

 In command prompt: